 Day 6: Arrive Perth

-Today, take in the scenery of Avon Valley over breakfast before arriving in Perth.
-Transfer to Crowne Plaza Perth (or similar) for a one-night stay.
-Discover Perth’s major attractions, including a replica of 1899 Perth Tram.
-Cruise Swan River to Fremantle and enjoy scenic tour of historic Port City.
+Today, take in the scenery of the Avon Valley over breakfast before arriving in Perth.
+Private transfer to COMO The Treasury (or similar) for a one-night stay.

 Day 7: Perth to Darwin

-Transfer included to the airport today in a deluxe chauffeured car.
-Fly Perth-Darwin* today, check into Darwin Hilton (or similar).
-Airport transfer included to your Darwin hotel.
+Private included to the airport today in a deluxe chauffeured car.
+Fly Perth-Darwin and check into Darwin Hilton (or similar).
+Private transfer included to your Darwin hotel.
 Darwin is known for its relaxed outdoor lifestyle and enjoyed warm weather all year round.
 The sea surrounds the city.
 More than 50 nationalities call Darwin home.

 Day 8: Kakadu National Park

-Your first stop this morning is Fogg Dam, a vast, open wetland area that is home to large numbers of colorful birds during the Top End dry season.
+Depart Darwin early this morning for Kakadu National Park.
+Your first stop is Fogg Dam, a vast, open wetland area that is home to large numbers of colorful birds during the Top End dry season.
 After a stop for tea, join a small group scenic cruise around the picturesque Corroboree billabong, viewing a large variety of wetland birds and the Top End’s famous saltwater crocodiles in their natural environment.

 This is part of the Mary River wetlands system, which has the largest concentration of saltwater crocodiles in the world.
 The birdlife out on the wetland is fantastic, with many different species of birds including Jabiru, Ibis, Brolga, Jacana, Egrets, Herons, Kites, Sea Eagles, Whistling ducks, Magpie, Geese and many others.